kamping-site/kamping/README.md

 - Flexible core library for a new toolbox :toolbox: of distributed datastructures and algorithms

 ### And much more ... :arrow_upper_right:
-- Easy non-blocking communication via request pools.
+- Safety guarantees for non-blocking communication and easy handling of multiple requests via request pools
 - Compile time and runtime error checking (which can be completely deactivated).
 - Collective hierarchical timers to speed up your evaluation workflow.
 - ...

-Dive into the documentation or tests to find out more ...
+Dive into the [documentation](https://kamping-site.github.io/kamping/) or [tests](https://github.com/kamping-site/kamping/tree/main/tests) to find out more ...

 ### (Near) zero overhead - for development and performance :chart_with_upwards_trend:
 Using template-metaprogramming, KaMPIng only generates the code paths required for computing parameters not provided by the user.